 History of energy deregulation in Washington, D.C.

-On January 1, 2001, the Public Service Commission of the District of Columbia restructured the state’s energy service into a deregulated electricity market.
+On Jan.
+1, 2001, the Public Service Commission of the District of Columbia restructured the state’s energy service into a deregulated electricity market.
 Prior to electric deregulation, DC’s energy was supplied and deliver by one company.
 By deregulating DC’s electric system, the Commission gave DC energy consumers a choice as to who provided their energy and how much they wanted to spend per month.
-Today, Choose Energy has partnered with several of the area’s most trusted energy suppliers to provide efficient, budget-friendly electric plans for the people of DC.

 Who can buy deregulated electric plans in D.C.?

-DC customers who own homes or businesses within the PEPCO utility territory can explore the Choose Energy marketplace for a plan that fits.
-To see what kind of plans and rates are available to you, visit the Choose Energy marketplace.
+DC customers who own homes or businesses within the PEPCO utility territory can explore deregulated energy.

 Who provides the electricity?

 In DC’s deregulated electric system, no matter which electric supplier a customer chooses, the PEPCO utility company is in charge of safe and reliable electricity delivery to your home or business.
-After you’ve picked a new plan through the Choose Energy marketplace, your job is done!
 Your plan supplier will communicate with PEPCO so that there is never any interruption to your power.

 If you have any power outages or emergencies, contact PEPCO – not your electric supplier!